umrover/mrover-workspace/beaglebone/spectral/README.md

 1 TCA9548A multiplex \
 1 beaglebone green/back board

 Wire up the sensors to the multiplex so that the triad is in SDA/SCL port 0, and the spectral sensors are in ports 1, 2, and 3.
+Connect the multiplex to the i2c port on the beaglebone.

 Open up a terminal window and type \
 ```$ cd ~/mrover-workspace/```  to move to the mrover-workspace directory \
 ```$ ./jarvis build beaglebone/spectral```  to build the spectral program \